HANAMANTAPPA/ToDoList/README.md

 *added task counter for showing number of tasks on the screen.
 *onadered list for addeding along with delete botton

-## 2nd Functionality (In scope)
+## 2nd Part - Functionality (In scope)
    - Add a TODO or Task
    - Delete a TODO or Taks
    - Toggle task check or uncheck
    - total items count
 ## Functions (In scope)
    - addTodo
    - deleteTodo
    - Toggle Todo
    - renderTodosList
    - showNotification
 ## Data
    - tasks - an array
    - task - {id, title, completed}
 ## Functions out of scope
   - filter AllTasks, UncommpletedTasks , CompletedTasks,
   - Complete all Tasks